 The College, through the Judicial Affairs System, maintains authority to impose sanctions for behaviors that violate policies and the Student Code of Conduct.
 All students at SUNY Morrisville have access to the Student Code of Conduct which is contained in the Student Handbook.
 The Student Code of Conduct is available upon request in the Office of Student Rights and Responsibilities and is accessible on the College website, from which copies can be printed.

-- The terms “judicial officer” or “hearing officer” or "judicial body" refer to any person who is authorized by the College to conduct disciplinary meetings where student conduct is reviewed to determine whether a student has violated the Student Code of Conduct and to impose sanctions when necessary.
+- The terms “judicial officer” or “hearing officer” refer to any person who is authorized by the College to conduct disciplinary meetings where student conduct is reviewed to determine whether a student has violated the Student Code of Conduct and to impose sanctions when necessary.

-- The term “complainant” means any person or persons who have filed disciplinary charges against a student.
+- The term “complainant” means any person or persons who have filed an incident report against a student.

-- The term "reporting individual" shall encompass the term victim/survivor in cases related to sexual harassment, sexual assault, dating violence, domestic violence, and stalking.
-"Reporting individual" status will also apply to cases where the respondent has been charged with conduct which violates the health and safety of an individual.
+- The term “reporting individual” shall encompass the term victim/survivor in cases related to sexual harassment, sexual assault, domestic violence, dating violence, and stalking.
+“Reporting individual” status will also apply to cases where the respondent has been charged with conduct which violates the health and safety of an individual.

-- The term “accused student” or "respondent" means any student who has had disciplinary charges filed against them.
+- The term “accused student” means any student who has had disciplinary charges filed against them.